Traditional Food and Meals from American Samoa

 Travelling the world isn't just a treat for the eyes but make it a treat for the tastebuds by sampling authentic traditional dishes.
 In American Samoa LINK#TT038, traditional Samoan food is made from staple ingredients such as taro, banana, breadfruit, coconut, fish and more, which are creatively combined for a multitude of tastes and experiences.

-On the other hand, many restaurants and markets also feature Samoan staples on their menus.
 So, scout out the dishes you'd like to try in American Samoa using this list of traditional American Samoan food!

 © AmericanSamoaPocketGuide.com